dataloop/dataloop-support/docs/integrations/webhook/hipchat.md

 ## Setting up HipChat

-Set the webhook URL in Dataloop to:
+Set the webhook URL in Outlyer to:

 <https://api.hipchat.com/v2/room/{room_id_or_name}/notification?auth_token=<YOUR_TOKEN\>>